In 1970, Congress made marijuana a Schedule 1 substance under the Controlled

 the circumstances and the evidence as a whole, including chemical test

-This is also how California law treats other medications, including OxyContin
+how California law treats other medications, including OxyContin and depressants.

-Are you facing DUID charges in Orange County?
-To protect your constitutional
+Facing DUID charges in Orange County?
+To protect your constitutional rights,

 Law Offices of Virginia L. Landry, Inc.